go140point6/evr_netdata/README.md

-# Plugin Node - Proactive Monitoring with Netdata
+# Evernode - Proactive Monitoring with Netdata
-Plugin node proactive monitoring with Netdata
+Evernode proactive monitoring with Netdata

-A brief guide on how to install and configure Netdata to your @GoPlugin node for proactive monitoring & alerting.
+A brief guide on how to install and configure Netdata to your @EvernodeXRPL for proactive monitoring & alerting.

 ---
 ### Accompanying video for visual aid.

+The following video was created by the original author (@inv4fee2020) but is still relavent to basic install and config:

 [Youtube Playlist : Plugin ($PLI ) Node - Proactive Monitoring - UpTimeRobot & NetData](https://www.youtube.com/watch?v=3EcVNHADik0&list=PL2_76-uvpc8xr4h22XCpayMVgdKPbhy2b)